 Continue N along path to the corner of HDB

 The prairie and native landscape is the first of its kind and size in Austin.
 See what is blooming and in season with the PRAIRIE IDENTIFICATION GUIDE and take a moment to identify native bees and other pollinators or learn to watch butterflies.
 Check out content from the Jha Lab for more information on pollinators.
 On the building behind (HDB), note the evergreen Texas mountain laurels (Sophora secundiflora) with flowers that 'trip' bees into spreading pollen and the self-attaching hacienda creeper (Parthenocissus sp), a vine related to Virginia creeper and discovered recently in Mexico.

-Continue N and then walk onto bridge to look N
+Continue N and then walk to middle of bridge to look N

 12. Historic Watson House